 Erin Kristine: My business philosophy is centered on a curiosity-driven approach to innovation and improvement.
 Having acquired experience in a design/tech startup, I highly regard early-stage programs and the exploration of new ideas.
 Additionally, I emphasize the significance of seeking help when necessary, steering clear of burnout pitfalls, and maintaining a vigilant stance as a client advocate.
 Continuously learning and adapting in each interaction are essential for both personal and business growth.

-What’s the design scene like in Buffalo,
+What’s the design scene like in Buffalo, New York?

 EK: Buffalo's design scene is remarkably eclectic, yet it often retains a traditional inclination.
 Our community demonstrates a profound love and appreciation for artisan elements, natural materials, as well as traditional prints and patterns.
 Here, we embrace color without hesitation.
 Additionally, Buffalo boasts deep-rooted ties to historic architecture; East Aurora houses the Arts and Crafts movement and the Roycroft, while the works of Frank Lloyd Wright and E.B.
 Green adorn the city.
 The Darwin Martin House stands just a stone's throw away from my residence.
 In essence, this city possesses a beautiful, eclectic, artistic soul and a rich culture that shines through its design.
 We cherish individuality here, evident in the uniqueness of our completed projects, each reflecting our clients' distinctiveness.